cplett/cplett.github.io/page/xtb/5-md.md

 # Molecular Dynamics Simulations

-**xtb** can also be used to run molecular dynamics simulations.
+**xtb** can also be used to perform molecular dynamics (MD) simulations.
-A MD with a previous optimization can be invoked with
+An MD simulation following a previous optimization can be initiated with:

 ```bash
 xtb struc.xyz --omd
 ```

-{% include note.html content='A MD can also be started with the `--md` flag, but the input structure should be reasonable in this case.
-Otherwise, the MD might become unstable.'%}
+{% include note.html content='An MD simulation can also be started with the `--md` flag, but the input structure should be reasonable.
+Otherwise, the MD simulation may become unstable.' %}

-To have detailed control over the MD, an **xtb** input file can be provided.
-The following example file contains the default settings that can be adjusted.
+To have more detailed control over the MD simulation, you can provide an **xtb** input file.
+The following example shows the default settings, which can be adjusted as needed.

  ```bash
 $md